-Tactical decisions are those made to achieve the greatest immediate value while strategic decisions are made to produce the highest overall value.
-In the military vernacular, concepts such as creating and using obstacles and defenses; using ground to best advantage; and how to maneuver units on the battlefield, are all basic tactical concepts.
-The business version of these principles are often very similar – the use of deception, timing, maneuvering to avoid a competitor’s strength, using capital to gain critical mass, etc. are some examples.
+Tactical decisions are those made to achieve the greatest immediate value, while strategic decisions are made to produce the highest overall value.
+In the military vernacular, concepts such as creating and using obstacles and defenses, using the ground to best advantage, and how to maneuver units on the battlefield are all basic tactical concepts.
+The business version of these principles are often very similar – the use of deception, timing, maneuvering to avoid a competitor's strength, using capital to gain critical mass, etc. are some examples.

 Fundamentals of Planning